Cytopathic Effects in Uninoculated Cultures

 Some people might defend John Enders by claiming he could differentiate the cytopathic effects in the cultures because “internuclear changes typical of the measles agents” was not observed in the uninoculated culture.

-However, such intranuclear changes do occur in uninoculated cultures as well.
+Intranuclear changes attributed to “measles” do occur in uninoculated cultures as well.
 At the Federal Proceedings in 1956, Jonas Salk reported of the findings of Gisela Ruckle, a virologists who discovered intranuclear inclusions identical to measles in uninoculated cultures.
 The uninoculated cultures were also immunologically indistinguishable from human measles virus.

 “During these studies two different types of transmissible agents have been found in uninoculated monkey kidney tissue cultures.
 One resembles the so-called ‘foamy virus’ and the other produces intranuclear inclusions that are indistinguishable from that produced by the agent obtained from human measles.
 Each of these agents has been encountered on six different occasions and under circumstances where the possibility of contamination with human measles virus could be excluded … Cross neutralization tests reveal that the ‘foamy virus’ is different from the monkey intranuclear inclusion agent and that the latter is immunologically indistinguishable from human measles virus.”